ome-tronet/laravel-frontapp-mailer/README.md

 ```
 This config will automatically be added as a new config key of `mail.mailers` by the package when booting.

-To add your senders you need the Front `channel_id` of the inbox.
-If it's a personal inbox you also need to provide the `author_id` of the teammate.
+To add your senders you need the Front `channel_id` of the shared inbox.
+If you want to send mails from a specific user you also need to provide the `author_id` of the teammate.

 ```php
 return [